ClonedPuppy/SK_Shader_info/README.md

 So let's do that next!

-### Resetting StereoKit default lighting to a pitch black environment.
+### Resetting StereoKits default lighting to a pitch black environment.

 First we set the Spherical Harmonics light itself to emit nothing but black
 by adding a light to the top and bottom, both having their RGB set to zero.